 Oria searches Norwegian academic and research library resources: books, e-books, journals, articles, student theses, music, movies and more.
 It provides an overview of what is available and where it is.
 Oria also contains links to full text material available online.
 For an expanded search outside of the library collections, tick Include material your institution doesn't have access to in the right hand side column.
 Sign in to use the request feature.
 See detailed Oria search guides from Unit.

 If you cannot find what you need or find searching too challenging, please contact us for guidance.
-Request a librarian, start a chat or stop by your campus library.
-We are always ready to help!
+Request a librarian, chat with a librarian or stop by your campus library.
+We are here to assist you!